marcus67/little_brother_taskbar/README.md

 ## Caveats

+### Issue Lists
 The application `LittleBrotherTaskbar` is far from perfect.
 Issues are listed on GitHub (see [here](https://github.com/marcus67/little_brother_taskbar/issues)).
 Feel free to open new issues if you have any trouble with installing and/or running the application.

+### Missing Tray Icon on Modern Desktops (e.g. Gnome)

+The application  `little_brother_taskbar` uses the [wxPython](https://www.wxpython.org/) package to interact with the XWindows system including the system tray functionality.
+Unfortunately, the specification for the latter varies across the windows managers and their versions.
+In modern versions of Gnome, for example, the tray icons provided by wxPython are no longer supported.
+However, there is a Gnome extension called [TopIcons Plus](https://extensions.gnome.org/extension/1031/topicons/) which can be installed using a Debian package which shows all "old-fashioned" tray icons in the modern Gnome toolbar at the top of the screen.

+Follow these steps:

+   * As `root` open a shell and install the extension:

+         apt-get install gnome-shell-extension-top-icons-plus

+   * Log out of the X session.
+   * Log into a new X session as the monitored user using the Gnome Desktop.
+   * Verify that there is at least the Little-Brother icon visible in the top center toolbar.

+This extension may actually make other icons of installed applications visible which are using the old tray API.
+Be prepared for a surprise.

 ## Internationalization